Rules and Regulations of Dudhwa National Park

 • Walking and trekking is strictly prohibited within the Tiger Reserve.

-• Smoking outside your residential complex/rest-house and the lighting of any kind of fire is prohibited.
+• Smoking outside your residential complex/rest-house and lighting any kind of fire is prohibited.

 • Fishing is strictly prohibited anywhere inside the Tiger Reserve.